Petsox/Computronics_Ctyrk4_Edition/README.md

 Computronics is an addon for ComputerCraft and OpenComputers, also adding integration to a lot of other mods.
 ### Ctyrk4 Edition
-Fixed Digital RailCraft Boxes so they can handle OFF aspect.
+Fixed Digital RailCraft Boxes so they can handle ALL aspects.
 Finally</br>

 Removed Flamingo stuff</br>
 Removed Applied Energistics 2 stuff</br>